What It Is:

 Let's assume part of your investment portfolio includes 100 shares of Company XYZ, which manufactures autos.
 Because the auto industry is cyclical (meaning Company XYZ usually sells more cars and is more profitable during economic booms and sells fewer cars and is less profitable during economic slumps), Company XYZ shares will probably be worth less if the economy starts to deteriorate.
 How do you protect your investment?

-that consumers consider basic necessities.
+One way is to buy defensive stocks.
+These stocks might be from the food, utility, or other industries that sell products The definition of hedge on InvestingAnswers that consumers consider basic necessities.
 During economic slumps, these stocks tend to gain or at least hold their value.
 Thus, these stocks may gain when your XYZ shares lose.

-Another way to hedge is to purchase a put option contract on the shares (this would essentially allow you to "lock in" a particular sale price on XYZ, so even if the stock crashed, you wouldn't suffer much).
+Another way to hedge is to purchase a put option contract on the shares (this would essentially allow you to 'lock in' a particular sale price on XYZ, so even if the stock crashed, you wouldn't suffer much).
 You could also sell a futures contract, promising to sell your stock at a set price at a certain point in the future.

 Portfolio hedging is an important technique to learn.
 Although the calculations can be complex, most investors find that even a reasonable approximation will deliver a satisfactory hedge.
 Hedging is especially helpful when an investor has experienced an extended period of gains and feels this increase might not be sustainable in the future.
 Like all investment strategies, hedging requires a little planning before executing a trade.
 However, the security that this strategy provides could make it well worth the time and effort.